-TAC WIN Waveform can be used with Tough SDR Vehicular and Handheld radios to enable smaller vessels/vehicles to seamlessly extend the network.
-For example, a crew of light assault boats or unmanned reconnaissance boats leaving from the ship to execute a mission can communicate with the ship using Tough SDR radios, while TAC WIN radio connections provide the backbone communications.
+The same TAC WIN Waveform can also be used with Tough SDR Vehicular and Handheld radios.
+This enables smaller vessels/ vehicles to seamlessly extend the network.
+For example, a crew of light assault boats or unmanned reconnaissance boats leaving from the ship to execute a mission can communicate with the ship using Tough SDR radios, while TAC WIN radio connections provide the back-bone communications.
 The high bitrate offered by the network makes it possible to lead the mission from the ship by utilizing real time video feed from helmet or body cameras.